Kent Karosen: Career

 Karosen's skills and efforts proved critical to Cantor Fitzgerald's recovery after the September 11 attacks destroyed the firm's headquarters in the World Trade Center.
 The day after the tragedy, he organized and managed the Crisis Center to aid the 658 families of the victims of the 9/11 attacks and continued to organize Cantor's annual memorial service in honor of his fallen colleagues.
 In May 2001, Karosen was named an Honorary Commodore in the United States Coast Guard Auxiliary for the 1st Southern Region.
 Additionally, he was a member of the Board of Trustees of the Michael Stern Parkinson's Foundation and served as the Chairman of its Investment Committee.
 Karosen headed the team to secure temporary headquarters for Cantor Fitzgerald and directed the search for their permanent headquarters.
-He was instrumental in the lease negations for Cantor Fitzgerald's 190,000 sq. ft. new headquarters as well as Cantor's public incentives to rebuild in New York City.
+He was instrumental in the lease negotiations for Cantor Fitzgerald's 190,000 sq. ft. new headquarters as well as Cantor's public incentives to rebuild in New York City.
 Concurrently, Karosen was a principal in securing for Cantor Fitzgerald and other firms directly affected by the 9/11 attacks over $30 million in federal, state and city aid to rebuild.

 In the fall of 2016, Karosen wrote, with children's book author Chana Stiefel, "Why Can't Grandma Remember My Name?", which juxtaposes paintings and drawings created by children with those created by Alzheimer's patients.
 It tackles a child's questions such as "How can I have fun with Grandma?" and "Will Grandma get worse?" and offers advice for families coping with the illness, with royalties benefiting the foundation.